olpa/ailets/docs/technical-thoughts.md

 Finally, we should orchestrate ailets to run together.
 There should be several levels of complexity, starting with the minimal glue and going towards an operating system.

-## Future: Ailets operating system for agents
+## Far future: Ailets operating system for agents

 If the future of AI is multi-agent systems, then we will have a special case of microservices.
 We have to adapt the knowledge and the tools to our special case.